9 accessories to get the most out of your air fryer

 Air fryer accessories are a great way to expand the versatility of even the best air fryers and make cooking easier and more convenient.
 And just as the air fryer market has exploded, so has the range of accessories that are available to buy for them.

+There’s a wide range of surprising things you can cook in an air fryer, too.
 From pizza pans to muffin moulds, there are so many air fryer accessories that it can be difficult to know what’s worth purchasing.

 Some air fryer brands, such as Tower and Ninja, make their own accessories, and buying these is a good idea if you want official products.
-Yet there are many other tools available that won’t cost the earth and will allow you to get the best air frying experience.

 1. Oil spray and brush